sduyr/Databaseproject/README.md

 Students are expected to gain an understanding of all the steps involved in using a relational database for a practical application.

-Some basic requirements of the system are specied below.
+Some basic requirements of the system are specified below.
 You can add to these requirements or make additional assumptions as needed.
  Vehicles are identified by a vehicle-id.
 Each vehicle of a specific type: sedan, SUV or van.
 A vehicle has a fixed capacity of passengers and luggage.